oncomouse/slides/source/conferences/frankenreads.html.md

 class: inverse, middle, center
 ![](../images/frankenreads/vast-machine.jpg)
 ---
-class: inverse, middle, f30px

-> In order to imagine how they might treat us were we to come into contact with them, it might be best to recall how we treat "inferior intelligences" such as rabbits and frogs.
-In the best of cases they serve as food for us; sometimes also, often in fact, we kill them for the sheer pleasure of killing.
-This, Lovecraft warned, would be the true picture of our future relationship to those other intelligent beings.
-Perhaps some of the more beautiful human specimens would be honored and would end up on a dissection table - that's all.
-(32-3)
----
 class: center, inverse, middle

 ![](../images/frankenreads/after-future.jpg)
 ---
 class: middle, inverse, f30px

 > The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents.
-We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.
-The sciences, each straining in its own direction, have hitherto harmed us little; but some day the piecing together of dissociated knowledge will open up such terrifying vistas of reality, and of our frightful position therein, that we shall either go mad from the revelation or flee from the deadly light into the peace and safety of a new dark age.
-(167)
+We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far. **The sciences, each straining in its own direction, have hitherto harmed us little; but some day the piecing together of dissociated knowledge will open up such terrifying vistas of reality, and of our frightful position therein, that we shall either go mad from the revelation or flee from the deadly light into the peace and safety of a new dark age.** (167)
 ---
 class: center, middle, inverse